eliaskosunen/scnlib/docs/pages/mainpage.md

 }
 \endcode

-\section about About this documentation
+\section main-about About this documentation

 This documentation is for the version 2.0 of the library.
 This version is currently experimental, and under development, with no stability guarantees.